FAC9/READMES/week-3/http-methods-codes.md

 The request has been fulfilled and a new resource has been created.
 Its location is specified in a `Location` header or the request URL itself.

+#####202 Accepted
+The request has been accepted for processing, but the processing has not been completed.
+The request might or might not be eventually acted upon, and may be disallowed when processing occurs.

+#####203 Non-Authoritative Information (since HTTP/1.1)
+The server is a transforming proxy (e.g. a Web accelerator) that received a 200 OK from its origin, but is returning a modified version of the origin's response.

 #####204 No Content

 The request has been fulfilled and the server has no response body to send (headers will be sent).
 This could be used in a web app to indicate that an action was completed without navigating away from the current page.